husaintheking/CMLSSC/README.md

 ## **Features**
 1. Web GUI controls can be activated by any mobile device.
-2. Functions with standard MIDI keybaords.
+2. Functions with standard MIDI keyboards.
 4. Four presets: basic, compound, nested, feedback.
+5. More than one available modality for each preset, harmonicity and index controller.
+6. Four filters: lowpass, highpass, lowshelf, highshelf.
+7. Possibility to control each parameter of the filters.
-5. Four effects: distortion, phaser, delay, reverb.
+8. Four effects: distortion, phaser, delay, reverb.
+9. Possibility to control the envelope of carrier/modulator.
+10. Elegant vintage look.

 ## **Instructions**